InahiDev/P7_Groupomania_backend/README.md

 ### User Routes

 Before using the entire API, you have to create an account.
-The routes in charge of account creation, loging and account deletion or reachable at the path ```/api/auth``` & each endpoints are :</br>
+The routes in charge of account creation, loging and account deletion are reachable at the path ```/api/auth``` & each endpoints are :</br>

 #### Endpoints :
 ```/signup``` for creation (POST)</br>